Insights into Psalm 27

 If we will prepare ahead and speak out our godly preparation, then we are more likely to act appropriately should such a situation arise.
 This is because speaking godly intentions helps set our will on following God.

-Below is a sample Proclamation Prayer for Psalm 27:
+Below is a sample Proclamation Prayer

 Life isn't always easy.